 Very young children are taught through a variety of methods, designed to promote music reading from the beginning stages and correct fundamental techniques.
 Older children, as well as advanced students are taught correct technique through a regimen of scales, exercises, and etudes, and expressive musicality through a carefully chosen solo repertoire.

-Musicianship classes incorporate aural skills, theory, form analysis and music history.
+Musicianship classes incorporate aural skills, theory fundamentals, sight-singing, composition, and listening to music (music history).
 Aural skills are vital for a developing musician.
 Various exercises help the student in perfecting pitch and rhythm skills.
-The exercises include sight-singing; rhythmic, melodic and harmonic dictation; interval recognition; chord recognition; conducting.
+The exercises include sight-singing; rhythmic, melodic and harmonic dictation; interval recognition; chord recognition; composition.
 The theory portion of musicianship class incorporates elements of music, builds musical literacy, develops analytical and listening skills.
-Form analysis aids in musical structure recognition and understanding.
 Music history incorporates the study of musical style, development of ideas, important composers and events throughout the history of Western music.

-Musicianship III - designed for advanced high school students
+Musicianship II - designed for students thoroughly acquainted with note names,

 Classes meet on the following dates: